Code-Institute-Submissions/Battleships-3/README.md

 ## How To Play
 #
 To play the game you need to guess the computers positioning of the ship.
 The computer will generate a random position within the grid for you to guess the exact position when prompted within the terminal.
 The user is asked to input their required level between 1 and 5.
 The user is then asked to enter a column position, followed by a row position.
 The user guesses the positions and is offered a message of whether or not they hit a ship.
-This is followed by either a H, for hit, or X, for a miss, which is placed onto the eboard at the guessed position.
+This is followed by either a H, for hit, or X, for a miss, which is placed onto the board at the guessed position.

 ![Grid Screenshot](/images/grid_screenshot.JPG)

 ![](/images/grid_screenshot_x.JPG)

-The example shown above shows a 5x 5 board with the X at row 2 / column 2.
+The example shown above shows a 5 x 5 board with the X at row 2 / column 2.
 This X marks where a previous position was chosen but missed.
 The user will be presented with a print statement stating that the shot missed the target.
 #
 ![](/images/miss_target_sc.JPG)
 #
-If the user is to guess the same position again they willbe presented with a message stating this.
+If the user is to guess the same position again they will be presented with a message stating so.

 After each shot taken the guess countdown counts the users guess and increments within the terminal stating the number of turns left for the user.